gaperton/Type-R/docs/chapters/record.md

 ### `decorator` @attr( attrDef )

-Turns class property to an attribute accipting arbitraty Type-R attribute definition as an argument.
+Turns class property to an attribute accepting arbitraty Type-R attribute definition as an argument.
 Should be used if metadata must be attached to an attribute.
 Doesn't require `reflect-metadata` package.

 ```javascript